-To deliver electronic mail (email), applications shall support the interface provided by sendmail (described here).
+To deliver electronic mail (email), applications shall support the interface provided by /usr/sbin/sendmail (described here).
 This interface shall be the default delivery method for applications.

 This program sends an email message to one or more recipients, routing the message as necessary.
 This program is not intended as a user interface routine.

-The format of messages shall be as defined in RFC 2822:Internet Message Format.
+The format of messages must be as defined in RFC 2822.

-read mail from standard input and deliver it to the recipient addresses.
+reads mail from standard input and delivers to the recipient addresses.
 This is the default mode of operation.

-If the user has sufficient privilege, list information about messages currently in the mail queue.
+lists information about messages currently in the input mail queue.

-use the SMTP protocol as described in RFC 2821:Simple Mail Transfer Protocol; read SMTP commands on standard input and write SMTP responses on standard output.
+uses the SMTP protocol as described in RFC 2821; reads SMTP commands on standard input and writes SMTP responses on standard output.

-explicitly set the full name of the sender for incoming mail unless the message already contains a From: message header.
+explicitly sets the full name of the sender for incoming mail unless the message already contains a From: message header.

-If the user running sendmail is not sufficiently trusted, then the actual sender may be indicated in the message, depending on the configuration of the agent.
+If the user running sendmail is not sufficiently trusted, then the actual sender may be indicated in the message, depending on the behavior of the agent.

-explicitly set the envelope sender address for incoming mail.
+explicitly sets the envelope sender address for incoming mail.
 If there is no From: header, the address specified in the From: header will also be set.

-If the user running sendmail is not sufficiently trusted, then the actual sender shall be indicated in the message.
+If the user running sendmail is not sufficiently trusted, then the actual sender will be indicated in the message.

 is equivalent to -i.

-read the message to obtain recipients from the To:, Cc:, and Bcc: headers in the message instead of from the command arguments.
-If a Bcc: header is present, it is removed from the message unless there is no To: or Cc: header, in which case a Bcc: header with no data is created, in accordance with RFC 2822:Internet Message Format.
+reads the message to obtain recipients from the To:, Cc:, and Bcc: headers in the message instead of from the command arguments.
+If a Bcc: header is present, it is removed from the message unless there is no To: or Cc: header, in which case a Bcc: header with no data is created, in accordance with RFC 2822.

-This option may be ignored when not in -bm mode (the default).
+This option is sometimes ignored when not in -bm mode (the default).

 successful completion on all addresses.
 This does not indicate successful delivery.